 Again, it’s not a great place for lounging in the sun.
 While the Step cliffs do keep the winds down they also provide shade and shelter and large parts of the beach are in shade most of the day.
 Along with the beach not being the most uncomfortable it just isn’t a great lounging beach.

 The Beach used to be very secluded and people with a clothes aversion swarmed to the beach to take in nature in a state of nature.
 The beach is far more popular now and people with no interest in nakedness head there daily.
-As such Nudity have dropped hugely.
+As such Nudity has dropped hugely.
 It was never really tolerated by locals but we hardly ever see anyone undressed here anymore.

 It does happen though and people really rock up to a busy beach, even with kids present, and strip off.
 You just can’t understand some people.